 - Do not lift any weight more than 5 pounds.

-- After endoscopic pituitary surgery, a yellowish or mucous-stained nasal discharge is expected.
-Regression in one to two weeks.
+- After laparoscopic pituitary surgery, a yellowish or mucous-stained nasal discharge that regresses within 1-2 weeks can be expected.

 - Nasal crusts and nasal congestion are normal for several weeks after pituitary gland surgery that subside with time.